gallantsuri/androiddemo/MyAndroidApp/README.txt

-This is a demo application
-On click of Show Dialog button it displays custom dialog with list of resource values.
+This is a demo application on how to use Custom Dialog On click of Show Dialog button it displays custom dialog with list of resource values.

-@Author: Bhasuri.
+@Author: Bhasu.